maxitg/SetReplace/README.md

 ```

-All of these functions have `Method`, `TimeConstraint` and `"EventOrderingFunction"` options. `TimeConstraint` is self-evident, the other two work the same way as they do in `WolframModel` and will be described further in the `WolframModel` part of this README.
+All of these functions have `Method`, `TimeConstraint` and `"EventOrderingFunction"` options. `TimeConstraint` is self-evident.
+The other two work the same way as they do in `WolframModel`, and we describe them further in the `WolframModel` part of this README.

 ## ToPatternRules